hammad2858/Elevvo2/README.md

-# AI SaaS Frontend – Internship Project
+# TechNova - AI SaaS Frontend Project

 🚀 A clean, responsive, and modern frontend for an AI-powered SaaS platform.
 This project was developed during my internship to showcase the interface of an AI tool with a professional user experience.